EvePiao/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/standup-notes.md

 ---
-name: Standup Notes
+name: standup Notes
 about: Create a standup notes template
 title: add
-labels: ''
+labels: new
 assignees: EvePiao

 ---